flintlang/flint/README.md

   public mutating func clear(account: Int) {
     balances[account] = 0
   }
 }

+// The caller's address is bound to the `caller` local variable,
+// and can be used in the function bodies.
+Bank :: caller <- (any) {
+  // Functions can only mutate the state of the contract if
+  // declared "mutating".
+  public mutating func register() {
+    accounts[lastIndex] = caller
+    lastIndex += 1
+  }
+}

-// Any user in accounts can call these functions
+// Any user in accounts can call these functions.
-// The matching user's address is bound to the variable account Bank :: account <- (accounts) {
+// The matching user's address is bound to the variable account.
+Bank :: account <- (accounts) {
   // This function is non-mutating public func getBalance() -> Int {